-10. EQUALITY AND DIVERSITY
+9. EQUALITY, DIVERSITY & INCLUSION

-- 10.1.
-The Trust will ensure that the Whistleblowing Policy is accessible to its diverse stakeholders and will take into account the different needs of stakeholders when explaining the options available to them and in tailoring the service around customer need. - 10.2.
-The Trust has a responsibility to serve the needs and promote the interests of its entire staff and all its customers / service users.
-The Trust works towards developing services, facilities and working practices, which are equally accessible and non-discriminatory for all its stakeholders.
-This is irrespective of their gender, age, race, sexuality, disability, religion, marital status/civil partnerships, pregnancy/maternity and economic status, and in line with the nine protected characteristics as part of the legislation under Equality Act 2010.
+- 9.1 An Equality Impact Assessment has been carried out for this policy.
+It identified no specific impacts on individuals who have protected characteristics. - 9.2 Any investigations which need to be carried out as a result of whistleblowing reports will be conducted fairly and without discrimination. - 9.3 The Trust will ensure that the Whistleblowing Policy is accessible to its stakeholders. - 9.4 The Trust has a responsibility to serve the needs and promote the interests of its entire staff and all its customers / service users.
+The Trust works towards developing services, facilities and working practices, which are equally accessible and non-discriminatory for all its stakeholders irrespective of their gender, age, race, sexuality, disability, religion, marital status/civil partnerships, pregnancy/maternity and economic status, and in line with the nine protected characteristics as part of the legislation under Equality Act 2010.